FH-Cloud-Computing/website/docs/lectures/5-cloud-native/index.md

 ### Log collection

+<audio preload="none" controls src="audio/08-logs.mp3"></audio>

 Depending on how well written the application is it may expose more or less useful logs.
 One thing is certain: error counts can also be an early warning system for latent defects.
 For example, your access log may contain the individual entries of failed requests.
 A log aggregation system such as the [ELK stack](https://www.elastic.co/what-is/elk-stack) can discover patterns in your logs and give you alerts when something is going south.

 ### Dashboards

+<audio preload="none" controls src="audio/09-logs.mp3"></audio>

 No monitoring system is complete without a way to look at what's going on.
 This niche is filled by dashboards such as [Grafana](https://grafana.com/) which we will discuss in greater detail in [exercise 5](/exercises/5-grafana).

 ## Microservices

+<audio preload="none" controls src="audio/10-microservices.mp3"></audio>

-The proliferation of containers has brought about a change in software design aswell: microservices.
+The proliferation of containers has brought about a change in software design as well: microservices.
 Microservices is a concept where, instead of building one monolithic application one builds a tiny service for each need.
 These services are connected across the network, usually via HTTP.

-On its face this solves the problem of creating an incoherent giant ball of code with code quality.
+On its face this solves the problem of creating an incoherent giant ball of code with bad code quality.
 However, experience has shown that this is not true. **A team or company that is not able to write a good quality monolith is also not able to design and maintain microservices properly.**

-To write a well designed system, no matter if microservices or monolith, needs to have clean API boundaries between the different parts of the system.
+To write a well designed system, no matter if microservices or monolith, one needs to have clean API boundaries between the different parts of the system.
 Unfortunately, there is no simple way to achieve clean boundaries as there is a host of literature on Clean Code that would exceed the bounds of this course.

-Where's the difference?
+Where's the difference microservices and a monolith?
 For one, it's the *network*.
-When you write a monolith you can rely on every call across API boundaries will always, reliably return.
+When you write a monolith you can rely on every call across API boundaries to always, reliably return.
 With microservices, this is not true.
 Microservices calls can hang indefinitely.
 It is possible that the other service simply disappears from the network and you won't even know it.
 That's why a microservices architecture always needs to include the [Circuit Breaker pattern](https://martinfowler.com/bliki/CircuitBreaker.html)

 Second, it's the runtime.
 If there are several microservices calling each other, each service being *reasonably* fast, the run time can still add up.
-Imagine 5 microservices calling each other, each woth a maximum runtime of 200ms.
+Imagine 5 microservices calling each other, each with a maximum runtime of 200ms.
 That's a one second response time right there!

 Third, it's the API design.
 If you break your API in a monolithic application chances are your compiler will bark at you and refuse to compile the code.
 If you break compatibility across microservices possibly nothing happens.
 With badly written microservices that ignore missing parameters, for example, systems can break in a really horrifying manner.